The Best Places To Find Sea Turtles in Maui

 Finding Sea Turtles in Maui

 Ok, Ok… so let’s get to the point where you can find sea turtles in Maui.
-Throughout my trip, I learned that Maui is full of sea turtles, but here are the two spots I particularly loved seeing sea turtles.
-Both locations only required snorkel gear, although Maui also has some of the best diving in Hawaii.
+Throughout my trip, I learned that Maui is full of sea turtles, but here are the two spots I particularly loved seeing sea turtles, and it is totally FREE.

 Black Rock Beach, Maui